 High Altar and Chancel in Seville Cathedral

 The High Altar (Altar Mayor) is not only the largest but probably also the most impressive work of art in Seville Cathedral.
 It has a large space to fill — the vaulting of the central nave reaches 37 m into the sky.
 The wood-carved altarpiece measures 20 m high and 23 m wide — the largest Gothic altar in the world.
-This size required the higher up sculptures to be larger to preserve perspective when viewed from below.
+This size required the higher-up sculptures to be larger to preserve perspective when viewed from below.

 The basic design was made by the Flemish artist Pieter Dancart in 1482 but the actual carving of the 45 panels took nearly 80 years to complete.
 Three tons of gold were used in the decoration of the altar.

-The altar mostly illustrates scenes from the live of Jesus Christ and Maria but also features depictions of the apostles.
+The altar mostly illustrates scenes from the lives of Jesus Christ and Maria but also features depictions of the apostles.
 As the cathedral is dedicated to Maria, she rather than Christ is at times placed at the center and some scenes are not in the standard version of the bible.

 The story is chronological mostly from the bottom to the top, although the Final Judgement for example is bottom right.
 Many panels are fairly easy to follow for anyone with basic knowledge of biblical events.